tkaleas/code-references/README.md

 Having realized I should be keeping most of my personal references in a standard place,  I've decided it would be beneficial to just keep everything in a Github repo that I will try to periodically update.

-As a lot of these technologies are constantly changing, hopefully a lot of content here will continue
+As a lot of these technologies are constantly changing, hopefully a lot of content here will continue to be updated to reflect the latest useful resources for graphics.

 Hopefully this reference list will be useful to someone else too.